armendariz/terminal_recipes/baby_names.md

 ```$ ls```

-How many lines of data we got?
+How many lines of data we got in the smushed file?

 ```$ wc -l baby_names_1880_2013.txt```